-If your roof suffers damage from hail or windstorm, you may need to make an insurance claim to get your roof fully repaired.
+If your roof suffers damage from a hail or windstorm, you may need to make an insurance claim to get your roof fully repaired.
 This is what your insurance is for.
 When you make an insurance claim on your roof, there are certain procedures your insurance company will follow.
-Roof Crafters is here to help you with these procedures.
+Louisiana Roof Crafters is here to help you with these procedures.
 In this article, we will walk you through the common roofing claim process.

 The first thing to do if you know you have roof damage is to document the damage Take pictures of the roof if you can safely do it, and any other damage that occurred, such as dents in your air conditioning unit, damage to siding or broken windows.
 Document any shingles that are missing or ripped.
-The damage may be evident because you experienced a hailstorm, tornado or other wind related natural disaster that caused damage to your roof or you detected a leak.
+The damage may be evident because you experienced a hailstorm, tornado, or other wind-related natural disaster that caused damage to your roof or you detected a leak.
 Take as many pictures as you need to fully document the roof and interior damage.
 Leaks or holes in your roof indicate the need for emergency repairs.

 Call your insurance company to make a claim just as soon as you find someone to take care of any emergency repairs.
 Most insurance companies have hotlines that enable you to talk with someone 24/7.
 If not, they likely have a website where you can make a claim online and then check on the status until the office opens.

 Your main job as a homeowner when you have damage to your roof or other parts of your home is to mitigate any further damage.
 As long as you do your due diligence in preventing further damage, you have done what is required of you.